tvardero/tvardero.DearDevTools/README.md

 Requires that you have copied all `.dll` files from RainWorld installation folder to `thirdparty/` folder in repository.
 See the [build](#build) section for details.

-Prerequsites:

-- "Git Bash" or any other terminal with Linux commands installed (f.e.
-WSL)
-- "Make" tool installed and available from Git Bash

 Steps:

-1. Run Git Bash or any other terminal with Linux commands
+1. Run `dotnet tool restore` (only once you clone the repository)
-2. Run `make publish-uikit`
+2. Run `dotnet cake --target Publish-RWImGui`
-3. Mod is at `/dist/ta.UiKit`, ready to be zipped
+3. Mod is at `/dist/ta.RWImGui`, ready to be zipped

 ## License